What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 Roman Agora

-Walking backwards in time, find the Roman Agora next door, the new grand marketplace built in the 1st century B.C. during the reign of Julius Caesar and Augustus as the older Ancient Agora became too crowded.
-Modernizing Athens’ urban life via a Roman-style marketplace, it included shops, a central courtyard, and the Tower of the Winds—a timekeeping and weather device.
+Walking backwards in time, find the Roman Agora next door, the new grand marketplace built in the 1st century B.C. during the reign of Julius Caesar and Augustus once the older Ancient Agora became too crowded.
+Modernizing Athens’ urban life with this Roman-style marketplace, it included shops, a central courtyard, and the Tower of the Winds—a timekeeping and weather device.

 Similarly, I wouldn’t consider this site worth €10 given you can clearly see the associated structures from the street.